 The auditorium has three levels - Stalls, Royal Circle and Grand Circle.

-The Stalls offers very good views of the stage, with a noticable rake in the seating.
+The Stalls offers very good views of the stage, with a noticeable rake in the seating.
 The overhang of the Royal Circle affects the view from Row R onwards.

 The overhang of the Royal Circle affects the view from Row F onwards, but the seating at this level is very well raked which allows for excellent views.